nasa/ExoMiner/explainability/README.md

       1. For feature f_1, ..., f_L
             1. For example e_1, ..., e_K
                1. Replace feature f_l in planet prototype p_m for corresponding feature in example e_k
-               2. Use model to run inference on this new example.
+               2. Use model to run inference on this modified example, which generates a new score _replace_score_.
                3. Subtract from the new score the original one, i.e., delta_score = replace_score - original_score

 Run script `run_exp_replacing_pc.py` to conduct a model-based positive class replacement experiment.
 The configuration